Harry Shum Jr.: 2019–present

 In 2019, Shum appeared in 4 episodes of Tell Me a Story which premiered in December 2019.
-In March 2020, Shum guest starred in an episode of Comedy Central's Awkwafina is Nora from Queens.
+In March 2020, Shum guest starred in an episode of Comedy Central's Awkwafina Is Nora from Queens.
 On December 4, the romantic drama All My Life was released in US theaters, followed by a premium video-on-demand release on December 23, and a streaming release on HBO Max on August 7, 2021.

 Conspiracy thriller Broadcast Signal Intrusion, in which Shum starred and served as an executive producer, premiered to critical acclaim at South by Southwest Film Festival in March 2021 and was released On Demand and in select theaters on October 22, 2021.
-Shum appeared in Netflix's holiday romantic comedy Love Hard which was released on November 5, 2021.
-In the film, the actor played Jimmy O. Yang's character's brother, Owen Lin, and was praised by the audience for his comic timing.

-In March 2022, Shum appeared in a supporting role in the critically acclaimed Academy Award winner, Everything Everywhere All At Once.
+In March 2022, Shum appeared in a supporting role in the critically acclaimed Academy Award-winning film Everything Everywhere All at Once.
 Michelle Yeoh called Shum "the most incredible physical comedian ever", referring to his performance in the film.
-On May 6, 2022, Deadline reported that a Crazy Rich Asians spinoff is in early development at Warner Bros. and is set to focus on the relationship between Astrid Leong-Teo and Charlie Wu, played respectively by Gemma Chan and Shum.
+On May 6, 2022, Deadline Hollywood reported that a Crazy Rich Asians spinoff is in early development at Warner Bros. and is set to focus on the relationship between Astrid Leong-Teo and Charlie Wu, played respectively by Gemma Chan and Shum.
 Starting October 2022, Shum joined the cast of Grey's Anatomy season 19 as surgical intern Dr. Benson "Blue" Kwan.

 Shum also turned to voiceover work.
-He made a guest appearance in Audible's fiction podcast Christmas Delivery, as well as in the Paramount+ animated series Star Trek: Lower Decks, voicing the character of Rawda.
-In 2022, Shum starred in and executive produced Realm's fiction podcast series Echo Park, which was nominated for Best Fiction Podcast at the iHeart Podcast Awards.
-In 2023, Shum voiced Brainiac 5 in DC's animated film set in the Tomorrowverse, Legion of Super-Heroes.
+He made a guest appearance in the Paramount+ animated series Star Trek: Lower Decks, voicing the character of Rawda.
+In 2022, Shum starred in and executive produced Realm's fiction podcast series Echo Park, which was nominated for Best Fiction Podcast at the iHeartRadio Podcast Awards.
+In 2023, Shum voiced Brainiac 5 in DC Studios's animated film set in the Tomorrowverse, Legion of Super-Heroes.
+Also, in 2023, he narrated the PBS Nature documentary The Hummingbird Effect.

+In 2024, Shum will portray a drag queen in the short Shimmer - Inspired by Eva Young, set to premiere at the Sun Valley Film Festival.

 Personal life

-Shum began a relationship with actress and dancer Shelby Rabara in 2006.
+Shum began a relationship with actress and dancer Shelby Rabara in 2007.
 The two were engaged in October 2013 while on vacation in Hawaii and were married on November 22, 2015, in Costa Rica.
 They have a daughter.

+According to Shum, his father currently lives in Costa Rica, and he regularly visits the nation.
+As well as stating the fact that his family has historically lived in Costa Rica, dating back at least 3 generations.

 Shum has stated that he identifies as being somewhat Latino.
 He said, "It's strange that I am full Chinese and born in a Latin country, but I love the fact that I was immersed in that culture at birth while maintaining my Chinese roots."